 - What common denominator/s will work?
 How do you know?

-In this lesson student learn to distinguish between problems in which fractions are treated as measures (numbers), and problems in which the fraction operates on another number.
-Rational numbers (fractions are a subset) conform to the same properties as whole numbers when operated with (added, subtracted, multiplied and divided).
+In this session student learn to distinguish between problems in which fractions are treated as measures (numbers), and problems in which the fraction operates on another number.
+Rational numbers (which fractions are a subset of) conform to the same properties as whole numbers when operated with (added, subtracted, multiplied and divided).
 Recognition of that conformity is a critical transfer for students at Level Four.